-If you are considering building a home or other edifice with a flat roof and live in an area where there is snow during the winter, you must calculate the capacity of the roof for snowfall and other roof loading.
-Unlike sloped roofs—which allow snow and other buildup to fall to the ground—flat roofs tend to collect snow as well as other debris.
+If you are considering building a home or other edifice with a flat roof and live in an area where there is snow during the winter, you must calculate the capacity of the roof for snowfall and other roof loading variables.
+Unlike sloped roofs that allow snow and other buildups to fall to the ground, flat roofs tend to collect snow and other debris.
 In cold climates, an entire season’s worth of snow may accumulate on a flat roof without any melting or evaporation.
-For this reason, it is crucial that the roof be able to support the weight of the snow, not only for the structural integrity of the building, but also for the safety of people in and around the building.
+For this reason, it is crucial that your flat roof be able to support the weight of the snow, not only for the structural integrity of the building but also for the safety of people in and around the building.

 Step 1 - Determine the Ground Snow Load

-The first step toward accurately calculating a flat roof snow load is to determine the amount of snow likely to fall on the ground.
-This data is dependent upon snowfalls over information collected over decades.
+Determine the amount of snow likely to fall on the ground.
+This data is dependent upon snowfall information collected over the decades.
 Rather than try to estimate on your own, consult with your city hall and records department for the ground snow load in your particular area.
 This information is also available in the ASCE 7-05 Code, available online.

 Step 2 - Determine the Exposure and Thermal Factors